UNITED24 - Make a charitable donation in support of Ukraine!

 As Minister for Livestock Development and Fisheries, he was instrumental in eliminating illegal, unregulated, and unreported fishing in the country’s exclusive economic zone, and in his reappointment as Minister of Works, he overturned the privatization of government vehicles, saving billions of shillings.
 As Minister for Lands, Housing and Human Settlements Development, he put an end to 45 years of illegal land grabbing, canceling 2,500 improper land title deeds in Dar es Salaam and providing 99-year tamper-proof title deeds to landowners.

-Magufuli’s impact has been so significant that the current government is evaluated largely through its road infrastructural development that transpired under his stewardship.
+Magufuli’s impact has been so significant that the current government was evaluated largely through its road infrastructural development that transpired under his stewardship.

-Magufuli also held various posts and he is currently the also Co-chair World Urban Forum with UN-HABITAT (III) since 2006 and a member of Tanzania Chemical Society from 1993 to date.
+Magufuli also held various posts and he was also Co-chair World Urban Forum with UN-HABITAT (III) since 2006 and a member of Tanzania Chemical Society from 1993 to date.

 Magufuli won CCM’s presidential ticket on 12 July 2015, beating some 40 other contestants, notably Tanzania’s first women to declare their presidential ambitions – Asha-Rose Migiro, the former UN deputy secretary general and the African Union ambassador to the United States, Amina Salum Ali.

-Magufuli is known for his integrity, transparency, sense of justice, and unprecedented accomplishment in developing the nation’s road infrastructure.
-He is married to Janet Magufuli, and he has seven children—four girls and three boys.
+Magufuli was known for his integrity, transparency, sense of justice, and unprecedented accomplishment in developing the nation’s road infrastructure.
+He was married to Janet Magufuli, and he has seven children—four girls and three boys.

 NEWSLETTER